 The new grads of Doctor of Nursing Practice (DNP) degrees have seemingly hit the jackpot for professional opportunities.
 Health care reform has intensified the demand for care providers and aging baby boomers are seeking medical treatment at increased rates.
 In part because of this industry trend, a nurse practitioner position ranks second among all health care jobs and fourth on the top 100 list.
 Typically they are not motivated by money even when top performers in the field are pulling in six figure incomes, rather they gain reward from the act of helping others.

 Many universities that prime DNP leaders offer many options for concentrated study since it is quite common that they become specialists in a dedicated discipline.
-Brandman University’s Marybelle and S. Paul Musco’s School of Nursing and Health Professions for example provides emphases areas such as family psychiatric and mental health and various levels of adult care among others.
+Brandman University’s Marybelle and S. Paul Musco’s School of Nursing and Health Professions for example provides emphases areas such as family/across the lifespan and psychiatric and mental health.
 Experienced professionals may expand their opportunities by participating in research and teaching future nurses within their specialty.